Shaw Direct - Plan Builder Improvement

 Adding an edit block below the block indicating the package has been added

 This option provides a clear and direct way for users to edit their selected package.
-Placing the edit block below the "Added" block maintains visual continuity and guides users to the appropriate action without confusion.
-This approach aligns with the principle of visibility, ensuring that the edit option is easily accessible and prominently displayed.
+Placing the edit block below the "Added" block maintains visual continuity and guides users to the appropriate action without confusion on.

 Our decision